 Latvian Naval Forces

-I WW1, I Wars of Independence, Independence of the Baltic States, II WW2, IV Soviet Occupation, Restored Independence
+I World War I, I Wars of Independence, Independence of the Baltic States, II World War II, IV Soviet Occupation, Restored Independence

-The navy was the most expensive unit of the Latvian Armed Forces, but it was important not only for national defense but also for international prestige.
-In 1938, the Defense Squadron was renamed the Latvian Navy, and on July 15, the Minister of War, General J. Balodis, solemnly presented it with the motto of the navy: "We are united by the Holy Name of Latvia".
-The Latvian navy began to form during the War of Liberation, when it became clear that a country with a 496-kilometer coastline needed forces to protect it.
-The main tasks of the navy were to protect the coast with mines, mobile coastal artillery, submarines, airplanes, torpedoes and small high-speed warships armed with lightweight cannon cannons.
-The death of the Latvian navy began in the summer of 1940 after the forcible incorporation of Latvia into the USSR.
-Most of the ships and submarines of the Latvian navy were destroyed or destroyed during the Second World War.
-The formation of the Latvian Navy resumed in 1992 after the restoration of Latvia's independence.
-On April 11, 1992, a flag was raised on the first warship of the rebuilt fleet, Sams.
-This date is considered to be the rebirth of the Latvian Navy.
+The Navy was the most expensive unit of the Latvian Armed Forces, but it had not only national defense, but also international prestige.
+In 1938, the defense squadron was renamed the Latvian Navy and on July 15, the Minister of War, General J. Balodis, solemnly presented it with a naval flag with the motto: "We are united by the holy name of Latvia."
+The Latvian Navy began to form during the War of Liberation, when it became clear that the country with a 496-kilometer-long coastal border needed forces to defend it.
+The main tasks of the Navy were to protect the coast with mines, mobile coastal artillery, submarines, aircraft, torpedoes and small high-speed warships armed with light rapid-fire guns.
+The decline of the Latvian Navy began in the summer of 1940 after Latvia was forcibly incorporated into the USSR.
+Most of the ships and submarines of the Latvian Navy were destroyed or lost during World War II.
+The Latvian Navy was re-established in 1992 after the restoration of Latvia's independence.
+On April 11, 1992, a ceremonial flag raising ceremony took place on the first warship of the renewed fleet, the Sams.
+This date is considered the day of the revival of the Latvian Navy.

 More information sources